 - Enterprise Champion

 - Innovateher of the Year

-If you would like to find out more about this opportunity or view the sponsorship pack please email email@example.com.
+If you would like to secure a package or find out more about this opportunity please email firstname.lastname@example.org.

 All ticket proceeds from this event will go towards the work of our RAG Charity Children’s Heartbeat Trust who support families of children and young people with heart disease in Northern Ireland.